FirelyTeam/firely-docs-firely-server/faq.rst

 A searchparameter of type 'composite' should define which components it consists of.
 Firely Server checks whether all the components of such a composite searchparameter are present.
 If no components are defined at all - that is, SearchParameter.component is empty - it will display this error.
 This indicates an error in the definition of the searchparameter and should be solved by the author of it.

 However, the implementation of this check seems to have an error so too many composite parameters are reported as faulty.
-We will address this issue in the next release.
+This has been fixed in release 5.1.0.

 .NET SDK not found
 ------------------